querqy/chorus/TECHNICAL_DETAILS.md

 |           |                             |           |               |

+`blockUnknown` is false as we want to let RRE run against the _ecommerce_ collection.
+We have locked down in `security.json` to allow anonymous users only to hit the /ecommerce/select/ end point.

 ### Looking at DB:

 So, connect to your `smui_db` via localhost:3306, with username root, and password password.